The Western Sydney Wanderers FC is a football club which has been established to represent Western Sydney in the Hyundai A-League since April 2012.

 The club parted ways with Gombau at the end of the 2017/18 season.

-On 19 May 2018, Markus Babbel was named the new head coach of the club for the next three years.
+On 19 May 2018, Markus Babbel was named the new head coach of the club.

-The former German international (51 caps), Bayern Munich and Liverpool defender comes to the club with a rich coaching pedigree following successful spells at FC Luzern in Switzerland and in Germany with Hertha Berlin, Hoffenheim and Stuttgart.
+The former German international (51 caps), Bayern Munich and Liverpool defender joined the club with a rich coaching pedigree following successful spells at FC Luzern in Switzerland and in Germany with Hertha Berlin, Hoffenheim and Stuttgart.